 Our Patients and Employees

-Learn more about our patients and employees.
-After all, the Albany Med Health System is about people, our patients – people who come to us for exceptional health care, people who require the specialized care that only we offer, people who appreciate having care closer to home.
+The Albany Med Health System is about people, our patients – people who come to us for exceptional health care, people who require the specialized care that only we offer, people who appreciate having care closer to home.

 It is also about the people of the System, our colleagues – people who care for the entire person and their family, people who set the standard for care and treatment, people who bring hope and healing, people who are compassionate, supportive, innovative, and inclusive, people who are dedicated to our community.